Skip to main contentSkip to search

 3. Other named centres.
 Rideau Regional Centre operated in Smiths Falls; Southwestern Regional Centre operated at Cedar Springs, in Chatham-Kent.
 Both were subject to separate class actions and were named in the 2013 apology.

 4. Dolmage v.
 Ontario settlement.
-The class action, with Marilyn and Jim Dolmage as litigation guardians, covered Huronia residents between 1945 and 2009 and settled in September 2013 for $35 million, with final court approval in December 2013.
-Approximately 1,705 individual claims were accepted from an estimated class of 4,308 still living in 2013; the maximum individual award was $42,000.
+Class action with Marilyn and Jim Dolmage as litigation guardians; covered Huronia residents between 1945 and 2009; settled September 2013 for $35 million, with final court approval in December 2013.
+Approximately 1,705 individual claims accepted from an estimated class of 4,308 living survivors; maximum individual award $42,000.

 5. Goffman.
 Erving Goffman, Asylums: Essays on the Social Situation of Mental Patients and Other Inmates (Anchor Books, 1961).
-The concept of “total institutions” is developed in the opening essay, “On the Characteristics of Total Institutions.”
+The concept of “total institutions” is developed in the opening essay.

 7. The Education Act.
 R.S.O.
 1990, c.
 E.2, governs school attendance, suspension, expulsion, and the limited circumstances in which a pupil may be lawfully removed from instruction.
-“Exclusion” under s.
-265(1)(m) is reserved for protective purposes and does not, in itself, justify indefinite removal without procedural review or substitute instruction equivalent to a child’s grade level.
+The power to exclude under s.
+265(1)(m) is protective in nature and does not, in itself, authorise indefinite removal without procedural review or substitute instruction equivalent to the child’s grade level.
+Specific subsection references should be verified against the current consolidation before publication.

 End The Wait Ontario.
 A parent-led, FOI-verified advocacy platform.
 This investigation was conducted independently.
 No public funds were used in its preparation.
 Republication permitted with attribution.

 Design & typesetting in the tradition of long-form American magazine journalism.
-Typefaces: Fraunces, Source Serif 4, Inter Tight.
+Typeface: SF Pro.

 Featured in CBC News Investigation